sen99/AI/README.md

 ## About Dataset
 ### Use 50% of the all classes for trainin, accuracy dropped.
-### Double the size by adding augmentation while keeping the bird image at 50%, the accuracy increased by about 1%.
+### Double the size by adding augmentation while keeping the bird, deer and truck image at 50%, the accuracy increased by about 1%.

 ## About Data Augmentation
 ### It's better not to add augmentation such as random clock in auto encoder.
 The cause is probably like this.
 Crops and rotations create black areas (no image).